D-Molloy/ts-devguide/README.md

 - use when we are trying to build up a definition of an object
 - STRONGLY couples classes together (parent depends on child and vice versa)

+Abstract definition - informing this class what events map will look like to avoid errors

 ### Enums (enumeration) (04-csvParser)

 - Follow near-identical syntax rules as normal objects